Photo Credit: Samsung Display

 Therefore, it is no surprise that all eyes have been on Samsung Galaxy S8 leaks, much more than for other flagship smartphone, as 2017 is expected be the year of redemption for the company.
 Curious about the Samsung Galaxy S8?
 Here's everything we know about the Samsung's 2017 flagship.

-The most recent pegged date for the Samsung Galaxy unveiling is March 29, with the launch date rumoured as April 21.
-Samsung will launch the Galaxy S8 at a dedicated Unpacked event.
-The Samsung Galaxy S8 release date in India, however, is not yet known.
-Whatever the Samsung Galaxy S8 launch date may be, the South Korean giant seems to be optimistic about the smartphone selling well as it has reportedly doubled the number of initial shipments of the device.
+The Samsung Galaxy S8 India release date, however, is not yet known.
+The South Korean giant seems to be optimistic about the smartphone selling well as it has reportedly doubled the number of initial shipments of the device.

-The price of the Galaxy S8 is still a mystery, but a few reports hint that due to the major changes, the smartphone will be priced a little higher than the Samsung Galaxy S7.
+Samsung Galaxy S8 and Galaxy S8+ prices are still a mystery, but a few reports hint that due to the major changes, the smartphone will be priced a little higher than the Samsung Galaxy S7.
 Goldman Sachs predicts that the Galaxy S8 will see a rise in prices by up to 15 to 20 percent compared to its predecessor.
 Twitter user Ricciolo has said that the Samsung Galaxy S8's price will be EUR 849 (roughly Rs.
 61,700), while the Galaxy S8 Plus will cost EUR 949 (approximately Rs.
 69,000).
-The Samsung Galaxy S8 and Galaxy S8 Plus prices for Europe are rumoured to be EUR 799 and EUR 899.
+The Samsung Galaxy S8 and Galaxy S8 Plus prices for Europe are rumoured to be EUR 799 (about Rs.
+56,250) and EUR 899 (around Rs.
+63,300).
 Of course, for now, what the Samsung Galaxy S8 price in India will be is not known at this point.

 Image courtesy: Samsung Display/ YouTube